tealeave/parking-ticket-free/README.md

 ### Neural Network Training

-This script trains a neural network model on parking citation data using PyTorch.
+This script trains a neural network model (mlp) on parking citation data using PyTorch.

 1. Adjust the parameters in the script to point to your data and desired configurations.
 2. Run the script: